A solution space for a system of null-state partial differential equations 3: Acknowledgements

 \section{Acknowledgements}

-The authors thank J.\ J.\ H.\ Simmons for insightful conversations and for sharing some of his unpublished results, in particular, his calculation of $v(\mathcal{B}_N)$ when $N=1,2,3$ \cite{js}, and the authors thank K.\ Kyt\"ol\"a for helpful conversations.
-The authors thank S.\ Fomin for showing the connection between the arc connectivity diagrams and the Temperley-Lieb algebra, an observation that led them to the calculation of the meander determinant by P.\ Di Francesco, O.\ Golinelli, and E.\ Guitter in \cite{fgg}.
-The authors also thank C.\ Townley Flores for carefully proofreading the manuscript.
+We thank J.\ J.\ H.\ Simmons for insightful conversations and for sharing some of his unpublished results, in particular, his calculation of $v(\mathcal{B}_N)$ for $N\in\{1,2,3\}$ \cite{js}.
+We also thank K.\ Kyt\"ol\"a for helpful conversations concerning, among other things, the proof in appendix \ref{reallemproof}, and S.\ Fomin for showing us the connection between the arc connectivity diagrams and the Temperley-Lieb algebra, an observation that led us to the calculation of the meander determinant by P.\ Di Francesco, O.\ Golinelli, and E.\ Guitter in \cite{fgg}.
+In addition, we are grateful to C.\ Townley Flores for carefully proofreading the manuscript.

+During the writing of this article, we learned that K.\ Kyt\"ol\"a and E.\ Peltola recently obtained results very similar to ours by using a completely different approach based on quantum group methods \cite{kype,kype2}.

 This work was supported by National Science Foundation Grants Nos.\ PHY-0855335 (SMF) and DMR-0536927 (PK and SMF).

 {}